Palestinians In Gaza Use Truce To Pick Through Rubble Of Homes

 “Where will we live?
 Where will we go?
 We are trying to collect bits of wood to build a tent to shelter us, but to no avail.
 There is nothing to shelter a family,” Najjar said, picking through the rubble and twisted metal of her house.

-Najjar, a 58-year-old mother of five from Khan Younis in the south of the enclave, said Israel's military had also levelled her house in two previous conflicts in 2008 and 2014.
+Najjar, a 58-year-old mother of five from Khan Yunis in the south of the enclave, said Israel's military had also levelled her house in two previous conflicts in 2008 and 2014.

-For many of the 2.3 million people who live in the tiny Gaza Strip, the pause in the near-constant air and artillery strikes has offered a first chance to safely move around, take stock of the devastation, and seek access to aid imports.
+For many of the 2.3mn people who live in Gaza Strip, the pause in the near-constant air and artillery strikes has offered a first chance to safely move around, take stock of the devastation, and seek access to aid imports.

 At outdoor markets and aid depots, thousands of people stood queuing for some of the aid that began flowing into Gaza in larger quantities as part of the truce.

-Since Hamas launched their unprecedented attack on Israeli towns on Oct.
-7, killing 1,200 people, Israel's response has been the bloodiest and most destructive offensive ever visited on the 40km-long Gaza enclave.
+Since Hamas fighters launched their storming on Israeli towns in the first week of October, Israel's response has been the bloodiest and most destructive offensive ever visited on the 40km-long Gaza enclave.

 Palestinian health officials in the Hamas-run territory say the bombardment has killed more than 14,000 people, 40% of them children, and levelled swathes of residential districts.
 They have said thousands more bodies may remain under the rubble, still unrecorded in official death tolls.